ingo/ingo.github.io/_recipes/butternut_squash_soup.md

 title: Butternut Squash Soup
 ---

 Simmered with onions and ginger, then blended smooth, it has a velvety texture without any added cream.
 Also works well with other winter squash.
 This soup allows the natural sweet flavor of butternut squash to shine.
-The squash is cooked with aromatics like onion and ginger before being blended into a velvety, creamy soup without needing any cream added.
-Feel free to experiment with other winter squash varieties in this soup as well for a simple yet satisfying appetizer or meal.

 ### Ingredients